ZhaoJiaxin107/UStudy/README.md

 * Display comments, shift between the previous page and the next page, input the number of pages, and jump to the corresponding page

 * Judge whether the user is logged in.
 If so, you can add comments.
-Otherwise, log in firs
+Otherwise, log in first

+* Comments can be real name comments and anonymous comments

 * Judge whether the phone number and password of the local cache exist.
 If both of them exist, it will display the login and personal center; if one of them does not exist, the status will be not logged in and the login registration button will be displayed